SwiftERM Hyper-personalisation for ecommerce email marketing

 Leaving your subscribers in the dark

-Sometimes, old adages are true; prevention truly is better than the cure.
+Sometimes, adages are true; prevention truly is better than the cure.
 In the email marketing world, this means first building a solid, permission-based list where your recipients have expressly opted-in to receive your emails.

-But then, maximizing the potential of your subscriber list and the engagement level of your recipients requires more than just building a list of opt-in recipients – you want to start off on the right foot ensure it is unique and personal to that recipient.
+But then, maximizing the potential of your subscriber list and the engagement level of your recipients requires more than just building a list of opt-in recipients – you want to start on the right foot to ensure it is unique and personal to that recipient.

-If someone signs up to receive emails from your brand and they don’t receive an email for six months, they have probably forgotten who you are and why they signed up to receive your campaigns.
+If someone signs up to receive emails from your brand and doesn’t receive an email for six months, they have probably forgotten who you are and why they signed up to receive your campaigns.
 In email deliverability terms, waiting too long to send your first email is killing your chance of creating a good first impression in the inbox.

 Send consistently and regularly, though not too often.
-This can vary wildly depending on your industry and brand through one email quarter is probably too few, and one a day, too many.
+This can vary wildly depending on your industry and brand one email quarter is probably too few, and one a day, is too many.
 With some testing, you should be able to find a sending frequency that works for you and your subscribers.

 Sending without custom authentication